-The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk and market risk (including interest rate, foreign currency and commodity and equity price risk).
+The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk and market risk (including interest rate and foreign currency risk).
 Risk management is carried out by the Company's management team with guidance from the Audit Committee.
 The Board of Directors also provides regular guidance for overall risk management.